 One of the most important steps of starting and maintaining a customer relationship is being responsive and communicative.
-When customers can trust that you'll reply to their needs right away, they have an incentive to keep using your services and build a long-term relationship.
+When customers can trust that you'll reply to their needs right away, they’ll have an incentive to keep using your services and build a long-term relationship.
 Strive to respond to messages from customers as quickly as possible to engage them before they get distracted or move on to a competitor.
 Set policies guaranteeing a response within a certain time frame and always try to be faster than that time.

 8. Set consistent quality controls

-To have good customer relationships, they need to be satisfied with your products and services.
 Having strict quality standards ensures that customers receive consistent quality every time they do business with your company.
 Setting up quality assurance policies gives you the opportunity to prevent any issues before they impact the customer, presenting a reliable, positive image to all clients.

 9. Follow up regularly

 It's normal for customer engagement to fluctuate over time, which is why following up is a great strategy for balancing long-term customer relationships.
 If a customer hasn't made a purchase in a while, reach out to ask about any services they could use in the near future.
 This can help you prevent customers from switching to a competitor by reminding them of the positive connection they already have with your business.